quiznat/Image_Generation/README.md

 - **Proxy handling**: Automatic network configuration

 ### Tips for Best Results
-- **V1 Vision**: Place any image, system analyzes content and applies your configured style
+- **V1 Vision**: Upload any image; the system analyzes content and applies your configured style
-- **V2 Simple**: Use descriptive filenames for best object recognition
+- **V2 Enhanced**: Optimized for image enhancement and quality improvement workflows
-- Organize by category in subfolders for better output management
+- Organize images by category in subfolders for better output management
 - Process similar objects in batches for consistency
-- Customize prompts in config files to match your desired aesthetic
+- Customize prompts in configuration files to match your desired aesthetic

 ## 🔧 Configuration Details